rcls/discus/docs/README.md

 As well as the CPU, there is memory… DRAM is implemented as arrays of 1T1C cells, consisting of a discrete capacitor and a BJT pass gate.
-A 64-byte DRAM board takes 512 transistors and 512 capacitors for storage, plus 181 transistors for the decode, sense logic and I/O.
+A 64-byte DRAM board takes 512 transistors and 512 capacitors for storage, plus 174 transistors for the decode, sense logic and I/O.  (There are also 64 diodes).

 Precharging the bit-lines is necessary.
 Pull-up resistors suffice.
 Memory accesses take place on the second half of the clock cycle, leaving the first